unionai-oss/pandera/docs/source/schema_inference.rst

    schema = pa.infer_schema(df)

-You can then be modify the inferred schema with to obtain the schema definition that you're satisfied with.
+You can then modify the inferred schema to obtain the schema definition that you're satisfied with.

 For :py:class:`DataFrameSchema` objects, you can use the :py:func:`DataFrameSchema.add_columns`,